limkokhole/diffhttp/README.md

 4. You may need to upgrade your firefox to lastest version (v58 or v59) if panel doesn't capture anything.

-5. Change panel black theme to white by navigate: about:config -> devtools.theme -> double-click the "black" Value and edit it to "white".
+5. Change panel black theme to white by navigate: about:config -> devtools.theme -> double-click the "dark" Value and edit it to "white".

 6. You should open a new tab to continue your task after done with this extension since currently no way to remove listeners once run on current tab even though inspector window has been closed.